-Create a list of the items that had major Variances.
+Create a list of the items that have major Variances

 You need to understand the items that are costing your business money and then create a plan for doing something about it.
 This plan then needs to be communicated to your team and implemented.

-One of our customers who runs a large pub fills out the following table after completing a stocktake each week and then places this in their team facebook page, they also then discuss this with their managers at their weekly management meeting.
-It is when you do something about reducing variance at an item level that your business will start saving money.
+One of our customers who runs a large pub fills out the following table after completing a stocktake each week and then places this in their team facebook page.
+They also then discuss this with their managers at their weekly management meeting.
+It is when you do something about reducing the variance for a stock item that your business will increase profitability.

 |Item||Wastage||$$ Wasted||Corrective Action|